 The ALL Program exists because of significant gaps in the continuum of care and interventions for individuals on the Autism Spectrum of Disorders across the life span.
 The ALL Program also offers services to adults on the ASD with an accompanying diagnosis of Intellectual Disabilities.
 Adults diagnosed with autism in Northeastern Pennsylvania do not have opportunities to participate in a program that is specialized to meet their unique needs in a program designed to lead to supported or competitive employment.
 The ALL Program with the resources of Misericordia University, will meet this need, which will assist program participants to live and function to their highest potential.

-The ALL Program would like to acknowledge and thank several Misericordia University departments and the following businesses working with our program:
+The ALL Program would also like to acknowledge and thank the following businesses working with our program:

 - Danko's - Dallas & Plains